codezilla2018/Hello/README.md

 Ionic , Angular , Firebase have to be used for this project.

 ### Prerequisites
+* ionic 3
+* cordova 8 or above
+* node 8 or above
+* npm 5.6 or above

 ### Building the Environment
 * Clone or download the repository to the local machine